aws/aws-cdk/packages/@aws-cdk/aws-apprunner/README.md

 ## Secrets Manager

-To include an environment variable integrated with AWS Secrets Manager we will be using the `environmentSecrets` attribute.
+To include an environment variables integrated with AWS Secrets Manager, use the `environmentSecrets` attribute.
 `instanceRole` attribute is mandatory when using `environmentSecrets`.

 ```ts